Apesanahkwat

-Apesanahkwat (born January 19, 1949) is a Native American tribal leader, activist, father, and a film and television actor.
+Apesanahkwat (born January 19, 1949) is a Native American tribal leader, activist, and film and television actor.

+Personal life

 Apesanahkwat served as tribal chairman of the Menominee Indian Reservation eight times.
 He served in the United States Marine Corps and is a Vietnam War veteran.
 He is known for playing American Indian roles in such films and television series as Wind River, Northern Exposure, Stolen Women, Captured Hearts, Bagdad Cafe, and Babylon 5.
 He has competed in various Powwows across the United States as a northern traditional dancer.

-Involvement in Native American Politics

-Contribution as Menominee Chairman

-Apesanahkwat has been nominated as the Menominee Nation’s chairman a total of eight times.
-In one of these occasions, Apesanahkwat was reelected after serving in prison for six months, for an alleged drug problem.
-As chairman, Apesanahkwat has actively spoken several times about injustices Indian tribes face.
-One of these times being in 1989, during a rally at Lac du Flambeau where he protested against racism towards indigenous groups.
-As chairman, Apesanahkwat has also presented the Menominee tribe at a congress level, such as the "Indian Tribal Conflict Resolution, Tort Claims and Risk Management Act of 1998."

-Activism
+In 1989, during a rally at Lac du Flambea, Apesanahkwat protested against racism towards indigenous groups.

-On March of 2004, Apesanahkwat was the official key note speaker at the Language and Culture Preservation Conference in Albuquerque, New Mexico which was hosted by the Bureau of Indian Affair's Office of Indian Education Programs(OIEP).
+In March 2004, Apesanahkwat was the official keynote speaker at the Language and Culture Preservation Conference in Albuquerque, New Mexico, which was hosted by the Bureau of Indian Affairs Office of Indian Education Programs (OIEP).
 This event was meant to spread awareness of the importance of preserving Indian culture though language.
 Being the keynote speaker, Apesanahkwat called to action his community, stating the importance of giving back the Indian people their voice.
-Apesanahkwat is also known to be one of the originators of the Indian Gaming Regulatory Act(GRA).
+Apesanahkwat is also known as one of the originators of the Indian Gaming Regulatory Act (GRA).

-Military History
+Military history

-Vietnam War

-Apesanhkwat was twenty years old when he entered the Vietnam War.
-After the war ended, Apesanahkwat suffered from PTSD(post traumatic stress disorder).
+Apesanhkwat was 20 years old when he entered the Vietnam War.
+After the war ended, Apesanahkwat suffered from PTSD (post traumatic stress disorder).
 After his traumatic experiences at war, he reconnected with his indigenous roots as a form of healing.
 When discussing his thoughts on war, Apesanahkwat says he believes that no man should have to experience it.
 Since Vietnam, he has been an active voice for his community as a supporter for PTSD awareness.